neomantic-zz/chibi-libsoc/README.md

 ``` scheme
 (gpio-direction-get gpio)
 ```
-Returns current direction
+Return current direction

 ``` scheme
 (gpio-level-set! gpio gpio-level)
 ```
-Sets the level of the gpio.
+Set the level of the gpio.
 Level values ar the following:
 `gpio-level/high`, `gpio-level/low`, `gpio-level/error`.

 ``` schemes
 (gpio-level-get gpio)
 ```
-Returns the current level
+Return the current level

 ## FFI Rational

-Managing the gpios via linux's (3.8+) the sysfs is relatively
-straightforward: one needs to echo simply echo the correct strings to the correct files.
+Managing the gpios via linux's (3.8+) sysfs userspace interface is relatively straightforward: one needs to simply echo the correct strings to the correct files.
 This is a task easily done in plain-ole-scheme, rather than using libsoc.
 Indeed, the shared object file that `chibi-ffi` generates is substantially larger in byte-size than simple scheme code.

 However, an alternate motivation guided this project.
 The purpose was to learn and understand the limitations of chibi-scheme's FFI interface.
-While relatively simple, it's FFI requires a stub file, and compiliation.
+Although relatively simple with relatively decent documentation, its FFI requires a stub file, and compiliation.
 Additionally it does not support function pointers.
-(Had it, this library would have included other bindings to libsoc functions.)
+(Had it done so, this library would have included other bindings to libsoc functions.)

 ## Install

 ### Prerequisites
 * [chibi-scheme](http://synthcode.com/scheme/chibi/)
 * [libsoc](https://github.com/jackmitch/libsoc) (If you're using a
-  debian based distribution, please install the dev package as well as the libsoc package.)
+  debian-based distribution, please install the dev package as well as the libsoc package.)
 * make